carbon-language/carbon-lang/docs/designs/language-design-overview.md

 concrete (and well justified) designs for each part of the language.
 In some cases, it captures ideas that may be interesting to explore, but isn't meant to overly anchor on them.
 Any ideas here need to be fully explored and justified with a detailed analysis.
-The context of #1 (directly evloving C++, experience building Clang, and experience working on C++ codebases including Clang and LLVM themselves) is also important.
+The context of #1 (directly evolving C++, experience building Clang, and experience working on C++ codebases including Clang and LLVM themselves) is also important.
 It is both an important signal but also a bias.